- Non-Degree Programs

 The non-degree graduate program is for prospective students who have little or no background in science, but wish to apply to a graduate program in the ESP department.
 To be considered for the non-degree program, you must possess a bachelor’s degree with a minimum of a 3.00 GPA from an accredited U.S. college or university.
 Applicants with the equivalent of a bachelor’s degree from a non-US institution are required to provide an international credential evaluation (WES or AACRAO preferred) and a minimum official IBT (TOEFL) score of 88.

 Students who lack the prerequisite college level course work in biology and chemistry should complete a two semester sequence of introductory graduate level environmental chemistry (EVPP 506, Science of the Environment I) and biology (EVPP 507, Science of the Environment II) courses as a non-degree student to satisfy the biology and chemistry prerequisites for admission.
 This can be done by applying to be become a graduate non-degree student at Mason.
 These two courses would be in addition to your degree requirements.
 In addition, you will need to take a general ecology course (EVPP 607, Fundamentals of Ecology) which can be counted as a natural science requirement later if you are admitted to the program.

-Your advisor for the non-degree program is the Graduate Program Manager.
+Your advisor for the non-degree program is the Graduate Programs Coordinator.